IntelePeer

 Series A in 2012

-InvestLab is a financial services technology company founded in 2010 that focuses on serving the global investing market.
-The company offers a customizable trading platform known as MIX, delivered through a software as a service model, primarily targeting retail brokerages.
-This platform allows brokers to access global markets and trade a wide range of financial instruments, including equities, options, and commodities.
-Additionally, InvestLab provides tools for sentiment analysis to help users evaluate individual stocks.
-By catering to individual investors and small to mid-size brokers, InvestLab enhances their ability to navigate and participate in the financial markets effectively.
+InvestLab is a financial services technology company established in 2010, focusing on the global investing market.
+The company offers a customizable trading platform known as MIX, delivered through a software as a service model, specifically designed for retail brokerages.
+This platform empowers brokers to access a wide range of global markets, facilitating trades in equities, options, and commodities.
+In addition to trading capabilities, InvestLab provides an investing website that incorporates sentiment analysis to evaluate and rank individual stocks.
+The company's services are tailored to meet the needs of individual investors and small to mid-sized brokers, ensuring they can effectively navigate the complexities of the financial landscape.

 MiaSolé